smogon/pokemon-showdown/CONTRIBUTING.md

 - **Map#forEach: ALWAYS** - This is our preferred method of iterating `Map`s.

-- **Object.keys: SOMETIMES** - Poor performance.
-Prefer `for-in` if you're just going to iterate the keys.

 - **Object literal functions: ALWAYS** - Supported in Node 4+, good performance.

 - **Arrow functions: ALWAYS** - Supported in Node 4+, good performance.
 Obviously use only for callbacks; don't use in situations where `this` shouldn't be bound.